chadly/Geocoding.net/readme.md

 In order to compile the solution in Visual Studio, you must first run the build in MSBuild.
 The build process generates some files that are needed to compile in Visual Studio.

-The easiest way to run the build is just to run build-quick.bat.
+The easiest way to run the build is just to run build.bat.
 This will run a basic Debug build without running any tests.

-NOTE: If you don't have VisualSVN installed (or if you have it installed on a 32-bit system), you will need to change the path to svnversion.exe in order to successfully run the build.
-See sample build commands below for example.

 ### How to Build from Visual Studio 2010 Command Prompt